eosnetworkfoundation/docs/docs/30_getting-started-guide/25_hello-world.md

 Let's start with a simple smart contract that produces the traditional **_Hello World_**.

 This tutorial introduces the following key concepts:
-* [EOSIO Contract Development Toolkit](https://developers.eos.io/manuals/eosio.cdt/latest/index) - Toolchain and libraries used to build smart contracts
+* [Antelope Contract Development Toolkit](https://developers.eos.io/manuals/eosio.cdt/latest/index) - Toolchain and libraries used to build smart contracts
 * [Webassembly](../glossary/index#webassembly) (WASM) - The virtual machine used to execute a portable binary-code format.
 Hosted in [nodeos.](../glossary/index#nodeos)
 * [Application Binary Interfaces](https://developers.eos.io/manuals/eosio.cdt/latest/best-practices/abi/understanding-abi-files) (ABI) - The interface that defines how data is marshalled to and from the webassembly virtual machine
 * [Smart Contracts](../../../glossary/index/#smart-contract) - Code that defines actions and transactions which may be executed on a blockchain

 This tutorial shows how to:
 * Create a simple smart contract with a simple "hi" [action](../../../glossary/index/#action) to the smart contract
-* Compile and deploy the smart contract to an EOSIO blockchain
+* Compile and deploy the smart contract to an Antelope blockchain
 * Use the command line to call the "hi" action of the smart contract

 ## Before you begin